 Who should do hip flexor stretches?

 As fatigued muscles often shorten for a few days after exercises, stretches generally can help relieve post-exercise tightness and associated soreness.

-Hip flexor stretches are great for anyone who has performed exercise that has vigorously loaded the area – fast or downhill running, abdominal exercises and kicking sports (field sports and martial arts) are all examples of sessions that should benefit from post-workout hip flexor stretches.
+Hip flexor stretches are great for anyone who has performed exercise that has vigorously loaded the area.

 Why might hip flexor stretches cause problems?

 Contrary to popular belief though, the use of hip flexor stretches needs more caution in those prone to lower back pain or in stiffer body types.

 This is due to the involvement of the spine as a muscle attachment point and the potential for other factors limiting the stretch.